BayshoreNetworks/gargoyle/README.md

 		- "hot_ports" - comma delimited string of ports for Gargoyle_pscand to immediately create a block action (of the relevant src ip) upon encountering

+gargoyle_admin_wrapper.py - wrapper to multiple Gargoyle administrative functions.

+    Functions included:

+        1. get_current_config - Input: None.
+Output: Current configuration in .gargoyle_config as a json object

+        2. set_config - Input: Json object containing new desired configuration of .gargoyle_config.
+Functionality: Updates .gargoyle_config with the key-value pairs.
+Output: Integer

+        3. unblock_ip - Input: String of an ip address to be unblocked.
+Functionality: Unblocks the desired ip.
+Output: Integer

+        4. get_current_white_list - Input: None.
+Output: List of ip addresses currently in the white list(db table 'ignore_ip_list')

+        5. add_to_white_list - Input: String of an ip address to add to the white list.
+Functionality: Adds the desired ip to the white list.
+Output: Integer

+        6. remove_from_white_list - Input: String of an ip address to remove from the white list.
+Functionality: Removes the desired ip from the white list.
+Output: Integer

+        7. get_current_from_iptables - Input: None.
+Output: Returns list of ip addresses currently being blocked

+    Note: For any admin functions above that return an integer, a return value of 0 indicates success of the functionality while 1 indicates some sort of failure.

 To compile and install: